derrod/legendary/README.md

 ### Python package

-The package is available on [PyPI](https://pypi.org/project/legendary-gl/), to install simply run:
+Legendary is available on [PyPI](https://pypi.org/project/legendary-gl/), to install simply run:
 ```bash
 pip install legendary-gl
 ```

-Manually:
+#### Manually from the repo
-- Install python3.8, setuptools and requests
+- Install python3.8, setuptools, wheel, and requests
-- Clone the git repository
+- Clone the git repository and cd into it
 - Run `python3.8 setup.py install`

 #### Ubuntu 20.04 example